-splash: evaljs is useful for evaluation of short JavaScript snippets without defining a wrapper function.
+splash:evaljs is useful for evaluation of short JavaScript snippets without defining a wrapper function.
 Example:

-'''

 local title = splash:evaljs("document.title")

-'''

 Don't use splash:evaljs when the result is not needed - it is inefficient and could lead to problems; use splash:runjs instead.
-For example, the following innocent-looking code (using jQuery) may fail:
+For example, the following innocent-looking code (using jQuery) will do unnecessary work: